 - Faculty will raise a Starfish Early Alert flag through their Starfish account located on the Blackboard homepage.

 B. Notifying the student

-Our support team reviews the referral, contacts the student via email encouraging an individual meeting to discuss the referral.
+Our support team reviews the flag, contacts the student via email encouraging an individual meeting to discuss the alert.
 During consultation with a student, the support team will address why the student is struggling and may make referrals to other campus resources.
 Some resources include: Counseling Center, Center for Learning Resources, Campus Access Services, Career Services, Financial Aid Office, and Marvin K. Peterson Library.

 C. Notifying the faculty/staff

-Upon consent of the student, the Academic Success Center and the First-Year Success Center will notify the referring faculty/staff concerning the outcome of the meeting with the student and/or appropriate support service referrals that the student received.
+The Starfish flag that was raised will be updated with a note to inform the faculty/staff member of the outcome of the meeting with the student and/or appropriate support service referrals that the student received.